apache/brpc/docs/en/http_client.md

 # Access Servers with authentications

 Generate `auth_data` according to authenticating method of the server and set it into `Authorization` header.
 If you're using curl, add option `-H "Authorization : <auth_data>"`.

+# Send https requests
+https is short for "http over SSL", SSL is not exclusive for http, but effective for all protocols.
+The generic method for turning on client-side SSL is [here](client.md#turn-on-ssl). brpc enables SSL automatically for URIs starting with https:// to make the usage more handy.